 You probably have a lot going on.
 There are a million things grabbing for your attention—joys and pains in your city, your home, and your church.
 For that reason, it may not seem like the best use of your time to stop and study the attributes of God.
 You’d like to, but wouldn’t it be better to use what little time you have available to meditate on something a bit more relevant to what you are dealing with this week?
 My hope in this article is to show how understanding God’s attributes is more practical than you might expect.

-Understanding God’s attributes in this way guards us from thinking that some attributes are more important than others, as if God could shed an attribute or two and still be God.
+Understanding God’s attributes in this way guards us against thinking that some attributes are more important than others as if God could shed an attribute or two and still be God.
 It also helps us see God’s attributes as helpful ways to explore his multi-faceted and Triune glory.

-Let’s examine three attributes of God that may seem the least likely to have any practical, day-to-day import.
-These attributes may be new to you, but I think you’ll see that, when understood rightly, God’s aseity, immutability, and impassibility change everything from how we think to how we feel, all the way down to how we love our neighbor in the nitty gritty of everyday life.
+Let’s examine three attributes of God that may seem the leaUnderstanding God’s attributes in this way guards us against thinking that some attributes are more important than others as if God could shed an attribute or two and still be God.
+It also helps us see God’s attributes as helpful ways to explore his multi-faceted and Triune glory.st likely to have any practical, day-to-day import.
+These attributes may be new to you, but I think you’ll see that, when understood rightly, God’s aseity, immutability, and impassibility change everything from how we think to how we feel, all the way down to how we love our neighbor in the nitty-gritty of everyday life.

 Aseity: The God Who Has No Needs